2026 Speakers Bureau Library

 English Ivy

-Synopsis: Learn about noxious weeds in Pierce County, how weeds are classified by the Pierce County Weed Control Board and what their classifications mean.
-Then we will dive deeper into English Ivy: why is it considered noxious and what you can do to mitigate its impact on our environment.
+Is your English Ivy taking over?
+Learn what a noxious weed is, how weeds are classified by the Pierce County Weed Control Board, and what those categories mean.
+Find out why English Ivy is considered noxious and what you can do about it.

 Organic Pest Control